capncapes/portfolio-iro/about.md

 feature-img: "img/feature_img_3.png"
 ---

-I'm Brandon, a digital marketing specialist and a student of web development working toward a rewarding career building web applications.
+I'm Brandon, a web developer who loves Ruby on Rails and building useful and engaging web applications.

-The verticals that have piqued my interest are education and health care, but I'm open to new opportunites, wherever they may place me.
-Check out my [pre-development r&#233;sum&#233;]({{ site.baseurl }}{% link resume.md %}) for a better understanding of where I've been, and read my posts to get a feel for where I'm going.
+I'm open to new opportunites, wherever they may place me.
+Check out my [pre-development r&#233;sum&#233;]({{ site.baseurl }}{% link resume.md %}) for a better understanding of where I've been, and read my blog posts to get a feel for where I'm going.

 Be sure to check back here often.
 I'm working hard to build my portfolio and carve out a career in web development.
 I look forward to impressing you.